 Cameron says that the developers behind the Ping An building are leading the field by “looking at sustainability as central to their design and getting their operations in place during the design phase.”

-The Ping An building will implement standard energy efficient features including occupancy sensors, LED lighting, wireless daylight controls.
+The Ping An building will implement standard energy efficient features including occupancy sensors, LED lighting and wireless daylight controls.
 On top of that, it’s focusing on building intelligence as an important aspect of the operations phase.
 This means including lifts that generate power while in use and an AC system that responds to the users of the building.

 Such green buildings are not confined to China’s big cities.
 In the Chonngqin Quijiang District, an industrial park features a highly sustainable community center building that has installed a rainwater collection and reuse system and passive ventilation.
 Meanwhile, the Xizi Otis Chongqing factory, received LEED Gold certification for its eco-friendly operations process and recycling 90 percent of its waste from the construction phase.